-There are three basic broths that every vegan should know how to make: vegetable, “beef”, and chick’n.
+There are three basic broths that every vegan should know how to make: “beef”, “turkey”, and chick’n.
+They are essential for making the best vegan gravy and soup!
 Homemade broth is less expensive and much more flavorful than store-bought, and I always have some of each kind in my freezer.
 This post will cover the chick’n version.
-Click on the link for my “beef” broth recipe.

 The chick’n flavor for this broth comes from two unique seasoning blends, Magickal Seasoning Blend and Magickal Broth Powder.
 You will need to use both blends in order to make the chick’n broth, because the flavor will not be right without them.
 Click the links for the recipes.